intellectivelab/docs.intellectivelab.com/_docs/unity-react/configuration/tags-list/datasources-tag/sharepoint.md

    .... skipped ...
  ```

-- Site (optional) - Sharepoint Site relative to datasource RootUrl.
+- Site (optional) - SharePoint Site relative to datasource RootUrl.
 By default, root site is used.

 **Note:** Internal Field Names used in provider field mapping are InternalName for SharePoint list items.
   All available fields for particular list could be retrieved by following REST API call: `https://<RootUrl>/_api/lists/getbytitle('<ListTitle>')/Fields`, for example:`https://vkozyr.sharepoint.com/_api/lists/getbytitle('Documents')/Fields`